-In October 2020, HSBC set an ambition to align its financed emissions - the greenhouse gas emissions of its portfolio of customers - to net zero by 2050 or sooner, to help limit global warming to 1.5°C. In order to achieve this, HSBC will use science-based pathways, aligned with the goals and timelines of the Paris Agreement ("HSBC's NZ50 Target").
+In October 2020, HSBC set an ambition to align its financed emissions - the greenhouse gas emissions of its portfolio of clients - to net zero by 2050 or sooner, to help limit global warming to 1.5°C. In order to achieve this, HSBC will use science-based pathways, aligned with the goals and timelines of the Paris Agreement ("HSBC's NZ50 Target").

 As part of its net zero ambition, HSBC is strongly committed to supporting and financing the energy transition.
 In addition to introducing a Thermal Coal Phase-Out Policy in 2021, we have announced 2030 science-based targets to reduce financed emissions from our oil and gas ("O&G") and power and utilities ("P&U") portfolios.
-By 2030, from a 2019 baseline, we are targeting a 34% reduction in absolute financed emissions for the O&G sector, and a 0.14 million tonnes of carbon dioxide equivalent per terawatt hour ("Mt CO2e/TWh") financed emissions intensity for the P&U sector2.
 This document sets out policies and commitments aligned with these targets.